 Reading Response activities will likely form a major part of your reading programme, whether you are running guided reading groups, a daily 5 system, literature circles or a reading workshop set up.
 It is time-consuming to create follow up activities for every book or text that your students read, so it is great to have ready to go activities that work across a range of genre.

-It is a great step once students can decode the words they read on the page.
+It is great once students can decode the words they read on the page.
 However, the real power in reading comes when they can understand and interpret what they are reading.
 With this in mind, it is important to ensure students are engaged in their reading comprehension activities.
 If you are not careful, your reading program can easily become dry, repetitive, and incredibly…boring.
 After some